cgarrard/flask-admin/examples/geo_alchemy/README.rst

 6. You will notice that the maps are not rendered.
 To see them, you will have to register for a free account at `Mapbox <https://www.mapbox.com/>`_ and set the *MAPBOX_MAP_ID* and *MAPBOX_ACCESS_TOKEN* config variables accordingly.

+If you'd rather use `Esri Leaflet <https://github.com/Esri/esri-leaflet>`_ then set the *ESRI_BASEMAPS* config variables to a list of the Esri basemaps you want to use.
+If there are multiple basemaps in the list, then a layer control will be added to the map so you can switch between them.